Polymer/old-docs-site/articles/styling-elements.md

 The only reason to do this would be to programmatically add/remove pseudo-class rules.
 It's also worth noting that this trick doesn't work under {{site.project_title}}'s Shadow DOM polyfill.
 See [issue #23](https://github.com/Polymer/platform/issues/23).

-For more information on `@host`, see [Shadow DOM 201 - CSS and Styling](http://www.html5rocks.com/en/tutorials/webcomponents/shadowdom-201/#toc-style-host).

 ## Preventing FOUC